Panic Bar Installation Pasadena Texas - (346)200-5995

 Service callDispatching a mobile technician to diagnose your door$29

-Economy Panic BarBasic rim panic bar install (non-fire rated)$185–$220
+Economy Panic BarBasic rim panic bar install for lower-demand openings$185–$220

 Alarmed Panic BarIncludes alarm module to sound on exit use$295–$395